mongodb/docs/source/administration/backups.rst

 appropriate strategy for backing up your MongoDB environment.
 Then, use the examples from the :ref:`block level backup methods
 <block-level-backup>` section and possibly the ":ref:`backups using
-mongodump <backups-from-dumps>`" documentation to implement the backup solution that is best suited to your deployment's needs.
+mongodump <database-dumps>`" documentation to implement the backup solution that is best suited to your deployment's needs.
 Clustered environments, either with shards or replicas, require special considerations, see ":ref:`backup considerations for shard clusters